KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 creation of whole systems from fragmented knowledge.

 Together, these three form the **axis of centropic intelligence** —
-the ritual of the new mind.
+the ritual scaffolding of the new mind.

 ♾⚙️∴